btwiuse/func/docs/resources/aws/apigateway_rest_api.md

 `string`

-The region to deploy the RestApi in.
+The region the API Gateway is deployed to.

 ### version